dbrattli/aioreactive/README.md

 Rx and RxPY has hundreds of different query operators, and we currently have no plans to implementing all of them for aioreactive.

-Many ideas from aioreactive might be ported back into "classic" RxPY.
+Many ideas from aioreactive have already been ported back into "classic" RxPY.

 # References

 Aioreactive was inspired by:

-* [AsyncRx](https://github.com/dbrattli/asyncrx) - Aioreactive is a port of AsyncRx from F#.
+* [AsyncRx](https://github.com/dbrattli/asyncrx) - Aioreactive is actually a direct port of AsyncRx from F#.
 * [Expression](https://github.com/dbrattli/Expression) - Functional programming for Python.
 * [Is it really Pythonic to continue using LINQ operators instead of plain old functions?](https://github.com/ReactiveX/RxPY/issues/94)
 * [Reactive Extensions (Rx)](http://reactivex.io) and [RxPY](https://github.com/ReactiveX/RxPY).